porzechowski/blog/_posts/2024-02-26-post-defense-programming.md

 toc_icon: "cog"
 ---

-# Defense programming is it what?
+# What is this thing?

 The topic for today is Defensive Programming (DP).